andrealommen/PHY309/assignments/hw1.md

 Reading: Griffiths, Chapter 1

+You may work together and get help from other students.
+Your solutions must be written in your own words, without looking at someone else's solutions while you write them.

+Don't forget the 8 points that we are looking for in your solutions (see the peer evaluation checklist for them).

 1. Griffiths, Chapter 1, Problem 1.12.<br>
 *Main point: This problem helped me think less abstractly about the gradient by applying it to topography.
 Looking for